clux/npm-graph/README.md

 Essentially `npm ls` with two modifications:

-- only listing dependencies that are explicitly required
+- only explicitly required dependencies
-- highlights cyclical dependencies
+- finds cyclical requires

+Dependencies are analyzed using parts of the browserify toolchain.

 ## Usage
 Install globally and give it a path to a _local_ package or a file: